-The DUMP routine writes core into the EDP DUMP AREA on disk.
+The DUMP routine writes core into the EDP DUMP AREA (/EPDM) on disk.
+Before writing this routine tests word 3 of fixed core.
+If it is negative, core will not be dumped to /EPDM since a negative value means either that the user has not set it (it is initialized to -1) or that core has already been dumped to /EPDM on a previous entry to EAC.
+If word 3 is non-negative but not equal to the actual error code, no saving of core is performed.
+If word 3 equals the actual error code, it is set negative to prevent /EPDM from being overlaid by later entries to EAC, and core is dumped to /EPDM.
 Since permanent core may be storage protected, and the disk routine must insert the sector address at the start of each sector to be written, the dump routine moves blocks of six sectors of permanent core to variable core and copies it to disk.
 After all of permanent core has been copied, that portion of variable core used is restored.

-The copied data on disk can now be dumped to an output device by the DUP DUMP function.
+The copied data on disk can now be dumped to an output device by the DUP \DUMP function.
+The data can also be dumped to cards by the EDMP program for analysis by the dump analysis program DMPAN.

 User Error Subroutine.
 In a process program, EAC branches to a user-written error subroutine if this is included with the mainline core load.
 This action is bypassed for internal machine errors, if an error subroutine is not included and if a nonprocess program is in core.

 A user-written error subroutine can be optionally included with each process core load.
 The purpose of this subroutine is to allow the user to have control before EAC overlays the variable area with the disk portion of EAC.
 For example, there may be special data or other information that the user wants to save.
 Output, such as special core dumps, messages, or contact operate functions, can also be executed.
-The error subroutine cannot be written in FORTRAN language.
+The error subroutine cannot be written in FORTRAN and must be a CALL type subroutine.